 In addition to building a substantial home, a first-class well, outbuildings and a wharf, he created roads, canals and ponds that are still visible today.
 His outstanding oranges, growing in the calcium-rich soils in the midden created by Native Americans thousands of years before his arrival, were well-known in Britain.
 He pioneered methods for packing and shipping oranges to ensure their freshness.

 In 1763, Britain obtained Spanish Florida and the Spaniards who had lived there for nearly two centuries were required to leave.
 Unable to sell their homes and property, they left Fish in charge of them – after all, although English in origin, he had been a citizen of the town for nearly thirty years.
 Records show that by 1765, Jesse Fish owned more than half of the town of St. Augustine.
 Perhaps everything would have worked out well for him, but in 1784 Spain regained Florida and the former residents of St. Augustine wanted their property returned to them.
 Fish had apparently sold much of it in their absence and the proceeds may or may not have been available.
 The controversy plagued Fish until his death in 1790 and continues to influence his legacy today.

 Visitors to the Fish Island Preserve can see some of the foundation stones of his plantation home along with his well.
 A trail follows the former road he built from his house to a wharf.
 He was a well-known slave-owner and slave trader.
 He owned 133 slaves during a ten-year period in the mid-1700’s.

 In his forties, he married a teen-aged girl.
-The marriage ended in divorce, but not before she bore him a son and a daughter.
-He also had seven children from a relationship with a slave woman named Clarissa Fish.
+The marriage ended in divorce, but not before she bore him a son and a daughter (Jesse, Jr., and Fabiana Furman Fish).

 His son and the horse he was riding were killed by a bolt of lightning.